 The benefits of using Google Maps for businesses are numerous, and all of them amount to helping you get found and building that critical relationship with consumers.
 Consider these benefits:

 About 93% of consumers conduct online research before visiting a business (Qualtrics), and 42% of searchers click on a result from Google Maps (Backlinko).
 All those potential customers and clients doing all that searching online can take what amounts to a virtual tour of your business.
 And this allows them to get a feel for the quality of your business, making it seem less remote and more approachable and personable.

 Helps Build Consumer Trust

 “Establishing trust in an online context is both critical and difficult” for businesses (Inc.).
 But when you know how to get your business on Google Maps, you’ve taken a giant step toward establishing that trust.
-Google Maps Street View allows you to put a human face on an impersonal business name.
+Google Maps Street View lets you put a human face on an impersonal business name.
 And that’s the beginning of building customer trust.

-Allows Better Audience Targeting
+Enables Better Audience Targeting